Call for Proposals

 - Interaction of infrastructure systems with the environment, e.g. impact of climate change, extreme weather events, geo-hazards, static & dynamic loading and aging.

-This First Call for Proposals is an invitation to all eligible organisations to submit a proposal for an experiment to be hosted in one of the above mentioned facilities.
-The theme of the present call is: ‘Experiments that prove innovative solutions to enhance the resilience of Critical Infrastructure (CI) in Europe’.
+The Third Call for Proposals is an invitation to all eligible research groups (see the summary of rules and conditions for transnational access) to submit a proposal for an experiment to be hosted in one of the abovementioned facilities, free of charge.
+The theme of the present call is ‘Experiments to validate advances in numerical modelling and data science leading to a better engineering design’.

-- The deadline for proposals is October 10th, 2021, 23.59 CET.
+- The deadline for proposals is on October 14th, 2023, 23:59 CET.
 Proposals received after this time cannot be considered.

-- Proposals are reviewed by a group of independent experts (the User Selection Panel), of which the outcome is expected in December 2021.
+Proposals are reviewed by a User Selection Panel, the outcome of which is expected to be known on January 15th, 2024.